methodology-asds/Assignment-2/README.md

 2. refugee_summary example: contains function documentation and provides some examples on how to use refugee_summary on '0.
 UNHCR data'

-3. refugee_summary-example: knitted HTML file of 'refugee_summary example'
+3. refugee_summary-example: knitted HTML file of '2. refugee_summary example'